JamesCC/VMXProxyPy/readme.md

 The zip fle can be found on the website, with details of how to run it...
 <https://sites.google.com/site/vmxserialremote/vmxproxy>

+The batch files start_proxy.bat, start_proxy_secure.bat, and start_sim.bat are there so that you can start the simulator by double click the relevant file.

-Alternatively, you can also run the python script "normally", just install Python 2.7, unzip the zip archive, start a windos console, cd to the directory you create (with this readme.md file) and type...
+Alternatively, you can also run the python script "normally", just install Python 2.7, unzip the zip archive, start a windows console, cd to the directory you create (with this readme.md file) and type...

     python VMXProxy --help